 And unfortunately, my youngest son was infected with the Disney-virus.

-Recently, he earned a large reward and he only had one wish: Disneyland Paris.
+Recently, he earned a large reward and he only had one wish: a trip to Disney.
 And what does a good mother do?
 Indeed, book tickets.
+Ofcourse Disney World in Florida is the real stuff, but we agreed to start with the smaller, European version in Paris to feel the Disneyland Magic.

 Initially I wanted to go during the Christmas break, but Disney is hellishly expensive at that time.
 Fortunately, there was an in-service training day at the school in January meaning the kids were off.
 I picked up my dear son and his best friend from school and drove straight to Paris.